krlawrence/graph/README.md

 ## Welcome!

+This repository is the new home for the source materials, sample code and examples for the book "Graph Databases, Gremlin and TinkerPop - a Tutorial"
-The site is currently being setup and populated.

-Please check back again very soon
+The site is currently being setup and populated - Please check back again regularly

+To read the book in a browser click [here](http://kelvinlawrence.net/book/Gremlin-Graph-Guide.html) or for a PDF version click [here](http://kelvinlawrence.net/book/Gremlin-Graph-Guide.pdf).

 ## How this book came to be